 This can be especially useful if you are shooting underneath incandescent light bulbs.
 The overly white glare from incandescent lighting can be dealt with automatically by the T 6 thanks to this new feature.

-The Canon Rebel T5 and T6 both feature a similar 18-megapixel APS-C CMOS sensor, but the T6 has a newer image processor, the DIGIC 4+, compared to the T5’s DIGIC 4 processor.
+Both feature a similar 18-megapixel APS-C CMOS sensor, but the T6 has a newer image processor, the DIGIC 4+, compared to the T5’s DIGIC 4 processor.

 The DIGIC 4+ processor in the T6 provides faster processing speeds and improved noise reduction, which means the T6 may produce slightly better image quality in low-light situations.
 Additionally, the T6’s DIGIC 4+ processor allows for the camera’s Scene Intelligent Auto mode, which automatically analyzes the scene and selects the best settings for optimal exposure and image quality.